JoslynFu/Fish-Analysis/assignment/fish-assignment.md

          ever_collapsed = cumsum(current_collapse) > 0) %>%
   ungroup()
 ```

+To calculate the percent of species collapsed, we first found the largest value for number of species in a single year.
+We considered this value to be the total number of species included in the dataset.
+We chose this over species in each year because data was not collected or recorded for every species each year.
+This variation would lead to misleading calculations, since the percentage depends on the number of species in each year.

 ``` r
 #328 is total number of species we have data on